 Despite vowing to have and hold our partner, and to love and cherish them until we are parted by death, many couples are unable to uphold their vows till the last moment because of a variety of reasons.

 Getting married is an occasion that calls for celebration, but getting divorced is a stressful and heartbreaking process that only gets worse with the number of documents, hearings and emotional turmoil you have to get through.
-The fact that divorcing parties still have to get on with their lives amidst the storm makes divorce an even more dreadful process.
+The fact that divorcing parties still have to get on with their lives amidst the storm makes the Singapore divorce process an even more dreadful journey.

 Although filing for a divorce may sometimes be hard to avoid, especially when things between you and your spouse have hit rock bottom, it can be made a lot easier and less taxing on you and your family.
-Here is a complete guide on Singapore’s divorce process, all the things you need to know about filing for a divorce in Singapore, and links to different resources you can make use of along the way.
+Here is a complete guide on the Singapore divorce process, all the things you need to know about filing for a divorce, and links to different resources you can make use of along the way.

 REQUIREMENTS FOR GETTING A DIVORCE